This exhibition runs from Sun, 17th May 2020 to Mon, 24th May 2021. See all dates

 Cost: Free of Charge

-Refugees: Forced to Flee, the new exhibition at IWM London, explores a century of refugee experiences, from Nazi Germany’s persecution of Jews and the Kindertransport, to the Calais Jungle and the treacherous Mediterranean crossings.
+This exhibition explores a century of refugee experiences, from Nazi Germany’s persecution of Jews and the Kindertransport, to the Calais Jungle and the treacherous Mediterranean crossings.

 Cutting-edge research supported by the Arts and Humanities Research Council (AHRC) and the Economic and Social Research Council (ESRC) has provided the exhibition with unparalleled resources to tell stories of refugees across the world.
 These stories combine new research and real-life experiences.
 Over 80 photographs, oral histories, documents and objects are on display, many for the first time.